saleor/saleor-docs/docs/developer/extending/apps/developing-apps/app-sdk/saleor-webhook.md

 // pages/api/webhooks/order-created.ts

 /**
- * To be type safe, define payload from API.
+ * To be type-safe, define payload from API.
 This should be imported from generated graphQL code */ type Payload = {
  taxBase: {
  currency: string;
   };
 };

 /**
-* Default body parser must be turned off - raw body is needed to verify signature
+* Default body parser must be turned off - the raw body is needed to verify the signature
 * /
 export const config = {
   api: {